rajeshelurii/Angular-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 3. ### What is TypeScript?
-    TypeScript is a strongly typed superset of JavaScript created by Microsoft that adds optional types, classes, async/await and many other features, and compiles to plain JavaScript.
+    TypeScript is a strongly typed superset of JavaScript created by Microsoft that adds optional types, classes and many other features, and compiles to plain JavaScript.
 Angular is written entirely in TypeScript as a primary language.
     You can install TypeScript globally as
     ```cmd
     npm install -g typescript